Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Ray Depth value has been covered earlier in the post so we refer to that part of the post.

-To save your image with an uncovered background (Alpha Mask), keeping in mind that you should not have any other object, floor etc. obscuring the background, start by right-clicking on your rendering when it is finished and select Save As.
+To save your image with an exposed background (Alpha Mask), make sure that you do not have any other object, floor etc. obscuring the background.

 Save As rendering